-Iced lemon loaf is the perfect treat with a cup of coffee.
+Iced lemon loaf is the perfect lemony treat to enjoy with a cup of coffee.
 Now there’s no need to get it at the local coffee shop, because you can make it at home for a fraction of the cost!

 Everyone has their vices and most of mine contain flour, butter, sugar and eggs.